Looking for a simple way to add a WordPress login popup modal on your site?

 Install FireBox directly from your WordPress dashboard

-Once the installation process is complete, hit the Activate button to use the FireBox plugin on your WordPress website.
+Once the installation is complete, hit the Activate button to use the FireBox plugin on your WordPress website.

 Activate FireBox popup builder plugin